What is this settlement about?

 Who is included?

-This case covers a Class of State Farm insureds who, according to Plaintiffs’ allegations, were underpaid on their claims because State Farm calculated their ACV claim payments by applying depreciation to estimated labor costs.
+This proposed Settlement covers a Class of State Farm insureds who, according to Plaintiffs’ allegations, were underpaid on their claims because State Farm calculated their ACV claim payments by applying depreciation to estimated labor costs.

 The “Class” consists of: